-Toilets for everyone – moving to gender neutral bathrooms in our London office
+Toilets for everyone: moving to gender neutral bathrooms in our London office

-WaterAid’s review on linkages between sanitation work and transgender and intersex people found scant evidence of action globally.
+WaterAid’s review on the links between sanitation work and transgender and intersex people found scant evidence of action globally.
 This prompted us to help convene an informal network of practitioners and academics from the WASH and gender minorities sectors, to discuss, research and explore further the needs of transgender and non-binary people regarding public toilets.

 It has been encouraging to see that there are many others interested in and already working or beginning to work on this issue, and we have been able to connect with others with whom we are now collaborating.